ucdavis-bioinformatics-training/2022-Jan-Introduction-to-the-Command-Line-for-Bioinformatics/README.md

 What are the prerequisites? … There are no prerequisites other than an enthusiasm for learning bioinformatics data analysis.

-What do I need? … You will need access to a computer with a recent version of R, Rstudio, and Java installed, and an application that allows them to ssh into a server (e.g. Windows PowerShell, Terminal or iTerm2 on a Mac, or Bash for Linux), as well as a reliable internet connection.
-If your department does not allow you to install software on your computer, please contact us ahead of time.
+What do I need? … You will need to bring laptop with a reliable connection to the internet, installed with Windows 10 or higher, Mac, or Linux.

 Can I bring my own data? … We will provide experimental datasets for use during the workshop, as this helps to keep the workshop moving.
 There will be time, however, to discuss your own datasets and how you might work with them outside of the workshop.